ory/sdk/clients/kratos/php/docs/Api/MetadataApi.md

 # Ory\Kratos\Client\MetadataApi

+Server Metadata provides relevant information about the running server.
+Only available when self-hosting this service.

 All URIs are relative to http://localhost, except if the operation defines another base path.

 | Method | HTTP request | Description |